SpreadSheets600/Python-Programs/Homework/Homework 2/README.md

 ---

-## Create a tuple using user input
+## Program 3 : Create a tuple using user input

 ```python
 lst = []